Amity College: Description

 The main Prestons campus commenced its operation in 1996 with only 33 students; and it now consists of primary, secondary boys’ and secondary girls’ sections.
-Amity College has been offering a K-12 program at the Main Campus since 2002.
-The Illawarra campus commenced operation in 1999 with K-2 classes.
-As of 2018, the school caters for students from years K-10.
-The Auburn campus commenced operation in 2001 with K-2 classes.
-Currently, the school caters for students from years K-12, with a separate girls and boys high school.
+Amity College has been offering a K–12 program at the Main Campus since 2002.
+The Illawarra campus commenced operation in 1999 with K–2 classes.
+As of 2018, the school caters for students from years K–10.
+The Auburn campus commenced operation in 2001 with K–2 classes.
+Currently, the school caters for students from years K–12, with a separate girls and boys high school.
+A campus in Leppinton is now open for primary students.

 Academics

 Amity College was ranked 127th in the Academic School Year of 2017.

 Principals

 Amity currently has six principals, five being campus principals and one being the executive principal;